 I got a five.

-Of course no one but Israeli security know the exact specifics of the criteria they use, but it is almost certain racial profiling – or risk based security if you want to use the professional term – is used alongside the individual judgement and discretion of the guards themselves.
+Of course no one but Israeli security know the exact specifics of the criteria they use, but part of it is almost certainly racial profiling, or risk based security if you want to use the professional term.
+This is used alongside the individual judgement and discretion of the guards themselves.

 Very basically the system goes from one through to six.
 The first two at least are reserved for Israelis themselves, diplomats, the type of people who aren’t considered a threat at all by Israeli security.
-Three to four are reserved for foreigners who aren’t considered a risk (and yes, racial profiling does play a part in this whether you like it or not), five is for foreigners who raise a couple of flags and in their eyes deserve a few more questions and perhaps a search, and six is considered a high security risk and will be controlled and searched thoroughly.
+Three to four are reserved for foreigners who aren’t considered a risk (and yes, racial profiling does play a part in this whether you like it or not), five is for foreigners who raise a couple of flags for any number of reasons (how much you travel, the places you have travelled to, how long you have spent in any given country and a million other reasons) and in their eyes deserve a few more questions and perhaps a search, and six is considered a high security risk and will be controlled and searched thoroughly.

-It is important to remember that even though there is a chance you may be considered a risk worth searching, this doesn’t mean anything terrible will happen, it really just means you will be questioned and your luggage searched.
+It is important to remember that even though there is a chance you may be considered a security risk worth searching, this doesn’t mean anything terrible will happen, it really just means you will be questioned more and your luggage searched.
+That’s it.

-I have also heard rumours of a 6T for extreme threat levels, and I really would not like to be in the shoes of anyone who gets that sticker!
+I have also heard rumours of a 6T for extreme threat levels.
+Obviously I can’t confirm this and only Israeli security know their internal security procedures, but if this is true I really would not like to be in the shoes of anyone who gets that sticker!

 Now a five isn’t really anything to worry about, the impression I got personally is that although technically it is considered a security concern, the majority of Western foreigners travelling through Israel will get this number and they will perform routine security checks on all of us.